Jiffpom (JIFF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Jiffpom Historical Price

-According to the latest data gathered on Jiffpom live price page, the current price of Jiffpom is 0USD.
-The circulating supply of Jiffpom(JIFF) is 99.46M JIFF , giving it a market capitalization of $18.45K.
+According to the latest data gathered on Jiffpom live price page, the current price of Jiffpom is 0.00020678USD.
+The circulating supply of Jiffpom(JIFF) is 99.46M JIFF , giving it a market capitalization of $20.57K.

 The Jiffpom Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JIFF based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.